romayneeastmond/helloworld-snowpack-react-demo/README.markdown

 # Snowpack and React Hello World

-A React project that builds using snowpack.
+A React project that builds using Snowpack.

 ## How to Use